crotwell/seisFile/README.md

 SeisFile is a library for reading and writing seismic file formats in java.
 See the [examples](https://crotwell.github.io/seisFile/seisFileIndex.html) for example clients and more information.
-Copies of the relavent specifications, and some previous versions are [archived here](https://crotwell.github.io/seisFile/specs) for easy reference.
+Copies of the relevant specifications, and some previous versions are [archived here](https://crotwell.github.io/seisFile/specs) for easy reference.